Lalo-B/tech-comparison/Notes-readme.md

 and perform actions by following a set of standards. kinda like a middlegrounds for apps to interact with one another without needing to know the deets of the other system. a restful api is the get post delete put stuff?

+were just testing the route atm and showing the request body

+next we're setting up error handling. quick notes on express error handling from what i remember express errors routes take 4 parameters or 3 - req, res, cb, error or just error. needs error, req, res, and next. once an error is sent they